timmcginley/41936/Roles/Architecture/Integration/README.md

 relationship between the two subjects can help improve the quality, communication and frequency of early design decisions.
 ## Architecture -> Sustainability
 Work closely to develop and assess options for the main elements of the building.
-Architecture needs to support the sustainability groups wiht the information they need.
+Architecture needs to support the sustainability groups with the information they need.